About AP® Calculus AB Exam

 What Is AP Calculus AB Equivalent to? and Who Can Take It?

 Since the course content is equivalent to an introductory college-level math syllabus, it can get overwhelming for anyone who doesn’t have a knack for complex mathematical problems.
-In particular, it is vital to get familiar with the properties and composition of functions to develop a baseline for learning concepts like differential and integral calculus.
+In particular, getting familiar with the properties and composition of functions is vital to develop a baseline for learning concepts like differential and integral calculus.

 What Is on the AP Calculus AB Exam?